MartinMiles/xm-cloud/README.md

  - [Image Optimization with Next.js for XM Cloud and Sitecore Headless Development](https://www.getfishtank.com/insights/image-optimization-with-next-js-for-xm-cloud-and-sitecore-headless-development) - Best practices and techniques for optimizing images in Next.js applications integrated with XM Cloud and Sitecore headless solutions to improve page load speeds.
  - [Using Next.js Image Component in Sitecore XM Cloud](https://www.getfishtank.com/insights/using-nextjs-image-component-in-sitecore-xm-cloud) - Guide to implementing and optimizing the Next.js Image component in Sitecore XM Cloud projects for performance and accessibility.

+## Metadata Editing Mode

+ - [XM Cloud: Welcome the Brand New Metadata Editing Mode for Pages – Part 1](https://hachweb.wordpress.com/2024/09/02/xm-cloud-welcome-the-brand-new-metadata-editing-mode-for-pages-part-1/) - Introduction to the new metadata editing mode for pages in XM Cloud, outlining key benefits and initial configuration steps.
+ - [XM Cloud: Welcome the Brand New Metadata Editing Mode for Pages – Part 2](https://hachweb.wordpress.com/2024/08/28/xm-cloud-welcome-the-brand-new-metadata-editing-mode-for-pages-part-2/) - Deep dive into the functionalities and interface improvements of the new metadata editing mode, with detailed insights for content managers.
+ - [XM Cloud: Welcome the Brand New Metadata Editing Mode for Pages – Part 3](https://hachweb.wordpress.com/2024/08/28/xm-cloud-welcome-the-brand-new-metadata-editing-mode-for-pages-part-3/) - Final part covering advanced configuration, best practices, and tips for maximizing the new metadata editing mode in XM Cloud.

 ## Middleware